 On February 14, 2014, a wholly owned subsidiary EdgeVerve Systems Limited (EdgeVerve) was incorporated.
 EdgeVerve was created to focus on developing and selling products and platforms.
-The Company has undertaken an enterprise valuation by an independent valuer and accordingly the business has been transferred for a consideration of $\sqrt[3]{42}$ 1 crore with effect from July 1, 2014.
-Net assets amounting to $\sqrt[3]{9}$ crore have also been transferred and accordingly a gain of $\sqrt[3]{412}$ crore has been recorded as an exceptional item.
+The Company has undertaken an enterprise valuation by an independent valuer and accordingly the business has been transferred for a consideration of ₹421 crore with effect from July 1, 2014.
+Net assets amounting to ₹9 crore have also been transferred and accordingly a gain of ₹412 crore has been recorded as an exceptional item.
 The consideration has been settled through the issue of fully paid up equity shares in EdgeVerve.

-On April 24, 2015, the Board of Directors of Infosys authorized the Company to execute a Business Transfer Agreement and related documents with EdgeVerve, to transfer the business of Finacle and Edge Services.
+On April 24, 2015, the Board of Directors of Infosys has authorized the Company to execute a Business Transfer Agreement and related documents with EdgeVerve, to transfer the business of Finacle and Edge Services.
 Post the requisite approval from shareholders through postal ballot on June 4, 2015, a Business Transfer Agreement and other related documents were executed with EdgeVerve to transfer the business with effect from August 1, 2015.
 The Company has undertaken an enterprise valuation by an independent valuer and accordingly the business were transferred for a consideration of ₹3,222 crore and ₹177 crore for Finacle and Edge Services, respectively.
-Net assets amounting to ₹363 crore, (including working capital amounting to ₹337 crore) have been transferred and accordingly a gain of ₹3,036 crore has been recorded as an exceptional item.
+Net assets amounting to ₹363 crore, (including working capital amounting to ₹373 crore) have been transferred and accordingly a gain of ₹3,036 crore has been recorded as an exceptional item.
 The consideration was settled through issue of 85,00,00,000 equity shares amounting to ₹850 crore and 25,49,00,000 non-convertible redeemable debentures amounting to ₹2,549 crore in EdgeVerve, post the requisite approval from shareholders on December 11, 2015.

-2.10.6 Investment in Infosys Consulting Holding AG (Formerly Lodestone Holding AG)
+${\bf 2.10.6~Investment~in~Infosys~Consulting~AG~(Formerly~Lodestone~Holding~AG)}$

 On October 22, 2012, Infosys acquired 100% of the outstanding share capital of Infosys Consulting Holding AG, a global management consultancy firm headquartered in Zurich, Switzerland.
-The acquisition was executed through a share purchase agreement for an upfront cash consideration of ₹1,187 crore and a deferred consideration of upto ₹608 crore.
+The acquisition was executed through a share purchase agreement for an upfront cash consideration of $\ref{1}$ ,187 crore and a deferred consideration of upto $\ref{6}$ 08 crore.

-The deferred consideration was payable to the selling shareholders of Lodestone on the third anniversary of the acquisition date and is contingent upon their continued employment for a period of three years.
-The investment in Lodestone has been recorded at the acquisition cost and the deferred consideration was recognised on a proportionate basis over a period of three years from the date of acquisition.
+The deferred consideration is payable to the selling shareholders of Lodestone on the third anniversary of the acquisition date and is contingent upon their continued employment for a period of three years.
+The investment in Lodestone has been recorded at the acquisition cost and the deferred consideration is being recognised on a proportionate basis over a period of three years from the date of acquisition.
 During the quarter ended December 31, 2015, the liability towards deferred consideration was settled.

-An amount of $\overline{110}$ crore and $\overline{219}$ crore, representing the proportionate charge of the deferred consideration has been recognised as an expense during the year ended March 31, 2016 and March 31, 2015 respectively.
+An amount of ₹110 crore and ₹219 crore, representing the proportionate charge of the deferred consideration has been recognised as an expense during the year ended March 31, 2016 and March 31, 2015 respectively.